kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 Americans cling to their political affiliations.
 They rile against the problems that the opposition made in the past and oppose actions which might give everyone a benefit in the future.
 Their political system is a zero-sum game, where each party tries to make the other lose so that they can gain power.

 And the biggest problem?
 Theirs is the greatest political system ever practiced.
-It's uncanny the amount of insight the Founding Fathers had, to produce a system that would inspire a nation into unity and continue largely-unchanged for centuries.
+The Founding Fathers had an uncanny the amount of insight to produce a system that would inspire a nation into unity and continue, largely unchanged, for centuries.

 But it's still just the least-worst option.
-There are still so many problems that need to be addressed.
+The system still needs improvement.
+To improve, the system needs to change.
+And the change isn't happening while opposition is blocking every decision, regardless of its rational advantages.

+If you're an American reading that thinking, "Yeah, the opposition party is really annoying", then you're likely part of the problem.
+Instead, you should be thinking: "what is the opposition party offering that I can get on-board with?".

-### What to build
+## What to build

 Marc finishes with a challenge:

-> Here’s a modest proposal to my critics.
+> <small>Here’s a modest proposal to my critics.
 Instead of attacking my ideas of what to build, conceive your own!
 What do you think we should build?
-There’s an excellent chance I’ll agree with you.
+There’s an excellent chance I’ll agree with you.</small>

 So here is my response to Marc: **Build a nation that can give up it's past.**

-It's tempting to write another article of *how's* - how to succeed, how not to fail, what should be done and not done.
-But this is not that article, I'll leave that to economists who are smarter than me.

-It's tempting to write about the importance of historical identity and the value it has for a society.
+It's tempting to finish by espousing the importance of historical identity and its value to society.
 But this is not about that article.

 This article is simple observation and a brutal truth: if you want to be to be great, forget who are are and become who you need to be.

-#### Credits

-Although their views may not reflect my own, thanks to Chris for proof-reading.